mccarthy/phpFormProtect/README.txt

 forms from spammers in a way that doesn't annoy users.
 We found that when switching from ColdFusion to PHP, there wasn't anything similar.
 Many thanks to the folks at CFFormProtect, especially for fp.js, which is a copy of cffp.js.

+phpFormProtect works by running each submission through a number of tests, and then scoring the submission.
+Any one of the tests by itself has flaws, but working together they provide a really good indicator of the spamminess of a given form submission.
+The last two tests by default cause failure based on the points assigned.
+This is easily configurable.

+The tests are as follows:
+-Hidden Form Field - If hidden form field is filled in, this is an indicator of spam -Time Form Submission - If form is filled out too fast or too slow, this is an indicator of spam -Too many URLs - If the comment field has too many URLs (Number is configurable) this is an indicator of spam -Mouse Movement - If the user does not use their mouse, this is an indicator of spam -Used Keyboard - If the user does not use their keybaord, this is an indicator of spam -Validate Referer - If the HTTP referer does not match the form URL, we shouldn't accept the submission.
+-Validate Email - If the email address provided in the form is not valid from a syntax perspective, we shouldn't accept the submission.

 CONTRIBUTORS
 Dan McCarthy (mcc@rthy.net)